AVSystem/Anjay-lite/doc/sphinx/source/Compile_client_applications.rst

    make core_tests_with_valgrind

-Next Steps
+Next steps
 ----------

 Your development environment is now set up, and all example applications and tests have been successfully built and executed.
-You can continue by exploring specific features, object implementations, or integration workflows described in the subsequent sections of this documentation.
+Continue by exploring specific features, object implementations, or integration workflows described in the subsequent sections of this documentation.